2-REC/hugo-myportfolio-theme/README.md

 It is based on the "Portfolio" section of the CREATIVE theme, but with an additional level of categories above the projects level.
 Also, instead of opening a pop-up window when selecting an element in the grid, it opens a new page displaying the contained projects.

 A portfolio section "Projects" is defined in the Homepage via the "config.toml" configuration file.
 Additionaly to the entry specified in the file, a directory with the same name must exist at the top level of the website file structure, containing its associated "_index.md" file.

+As an example, to have two sections for a professional portfolio and a personal porfolio, the following entry could be added to the "[params.projects]" group in "config.toml" file:

+    categories = [ "pro", "perso" ]

+It will create 2 projects sections identified by "pro" and "perso" respectively.
+The values specified have to correspond to directories existing in the "content" directory of the website ("content/pro" and "content/perso").

+In order to have the two sections accessible via the main navigation bar (at the top of the screen), entries also need to be added to the "[params.navigation.links]" group in "config.toml" file:

+    projects = [
+        { section = "pro", label = "PROFESSIONAL" },
+        { section = "perso", label = "PERSONAL" }
+    ]

+It will create 2 projects sections links labelled "PROFESSIONAL" and "PERSONAL", pointing to the "pro" and "perso" sections respectively (the values specified for the "section" keys need to correspond to the sections identification values).

 ![Section Screenshot](https://github.com/2-REC/hugo-myportfolio-theme/blob/master/images/section.png)